amansingh107/llm_project/README.md

 ## End User
-The primary end users of Recipo are bachelors  and healthcare professionals interested in gaining insights into the nutrition status of India.
-Secondary users may include students, journalists, and anyone seeking information on nutrition-related topics in India.
+The primary end users of Recipo are bachelors  and healthcare professionals interested in knowing recipes of new dishes

 ---